MicrochipTech/PIC32MZW1_Workshop/06_develop/README.md

 ## Provision the device<a name="step18"></a>

-According to MHC configuration, the Application is setup to start as an Access Point and ready for provisioning over Wi-Fi.
+According to MCC configuration, the Application is setup to start as an Access Point and ready for provisioning over Wi-Fi.

 It is required to provision the device to connect to Home Router.\
 Refer to the previous [section](../05_evaluate/README.md#top) of the workshop material.

-To provision the device you can use one of the following methods you have enabled thru MHC:
+To provision the device you can use one of the following methods you have enabled thru MCC:
 - Command Line Interface (CLI)
 - TCP Socket mode
   - Wi-Fi provisioning with JSON format